The Kremlin towers are a great reminder of the origins of the Kremlin.

 If there is a flag of a foreign state on Borovitskaya tower, it means that a foreign president is currently visiting the Kremlin.

-Today Borovitskiye Gate are the only travel gates of the Kremlin.
+Today Borovitskiye Gates are the only travel gates of the Kremlin.
 President Putin and his administration pass Borovitskie gates when entering the Kremlin.

 Supposedly, Borovitskie Gates are the most ancient of the Kremlin gates, and there is an underground passage underneath them.